buddhist-uni/buddhist-uni.github.io/_content/papers/uttarakuru_analayo.md

 tags:
   - places
   - myth
+  - becon
   ---

-An explanation of the Northern Kuru country, complete with scriptural references.
+An overview of the "Northern Kuru country": a mythical utopia in Buddhist scriptures.